pu2clr/RDA5807/README.md

 <BR>

-You can use the scheck above with the circuit shown below.
+You can use the sketch above with the circuit shown below.

 <BR>